Barcelona Digital Enterprise Festival Speaker Insights – Igor Mate, Global Data Privacy Manager, Tetra Pak Group (Sweden)

 Igor: Thanks to you.
 Looking forward to meeting peers in your coming events.

-Igor will be joining us to speak at our next Digital Enterprise Festival taking place at the waterside Marriott Hotel in Copenhagen.
-You can expect to meet delegates from large scale enterprises such as Maersk, Carlsberg and EDF Energy and many more.
-For sponsorship or speaker enquiries email us at firstname.lastname@example.org, and to find our more & who else will be taking centre stage, take a look at the event here www.digitalenterprisefest.com/nordics
+Igor will be joining us to speak at our next Digital Enterprise Festival taking place in Copenhagen.
+You can expect to meet delegates from large scale enterprises such as Maersk, Carlsberg and eBay and many more.
+For sponsorship or speaker enquiries email us at firstname.lastname@example.org, and to find out more & who else will be taking centre stage, take a look at the event here www.digitalenterprisefest.com/nordics

 For more DEF events across Europe in 2019 click here: www.digitalenterprisefest.com